Ademola101/Ademola-101/README.md

 Hello, I am **Ademola**.
 I am a full stack developer with excellent problem solving skills.

 I have a in-depth programming knowledge in Python and JavaScript.
-I'm proficient with the following front-end tools
+I'm proficient with front-end tools, jQuery, Bootstrap etc.
-- jQuery
-- Bootstrap

 Additionally, I am competent with back end technologies such as Django web framework.